Are you aware of the subscription tax for your membership site? Taxes can be overwhelming, but it's essential to run a successful business.

 It's, however, comparatively easy to calculate sales tax for one-time purchases.
 But it becomes way more complex to figure out the amount for subscriptions and recurring billing.

 Generally, every country has different rules for sales tax.
 Though sometimes it might vary within a country by state and province such as in USA or Canada.
 As a seller, it's your duty to pay or collect sales tax.
 Depending on your service area, you need to set the tax rate accordingly.
-Many people are unaware of it just because mostly sale taxes are self-regulating.
+Many people are unaware of it just because most sale taxes are self-regulating.

 For example, Rhinebeck, New York follows a combined sales tax.
 These are the components of the Rhinebeck, NY sales tax rate: